samba-devcode/customer-management/README.md

 1. java --version
 2. mvn -v
 # Local setup
-1. install and setup github in local or download zip from this repo
+1. install and setup git in local or download zip from this repo
 2. goto project directory and do 'mvn clean install'
 3. run this application from intellij or from command / terminal(mvn spring-boot:run from command line)
 # verify  APIs